syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Load-on-demand.md

 documentation: ug
 ---

-# OnDemandLoading
+# Load on demand

-OnDemandLoading feature of  TreeView allows you to delay the population of `TreeView` and load child items only when they are requested, thus improving the overall performance of your application.
-When the end-user tries to expand an item, the `TreeView` receives a notification for OnDemandLoading is requested for the item and a busy indicator is displayed for the respective item upto the requested items are loaded in the TreeView.
+Load on demand is a technique (Lazy load) that is used to reduce the bandwidth size of consuming huge data.
+You can load data on demand in `TreeView` by using `LoadOnDemandCommand` when you’re going to use huge data.

+TreeView loads root level [Nodes](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~Nodes.html)  initially, and when parent node is expanded, loads the child nodes from the data source.
+It reduces the time to render TreeView with huge data.

-To enable the OnDemandLoading feature, you would need to utilize the `LoadOnDemandCommand`  of `TreeView` as demonstrated in the example below:
+To enable the load on demand feature, you would need to use the `LoadOnDemandCommand`  of `TreeView` as demonstrated in the example below:

-Create a ViewModel with a sample Source property which contains the root items of the TreeView.
-You would also need to create a `Command` for handling the OnDemandLoading.
+Create a ViewModel which contains the root items of the TreeView.
+You would also need to create a `Command` for handling the load on command and bind to `LoadOnDemandCommand`.

 {% endhighlight %}
 {% highlight c# %}